whatnameisit/LG-Gram-15ZD970-GX50K/README.md

   1. Proper graphics acceleration with HDMI output and working sound and input
   2. USB configuration
   3. Working Battery status
-  4. iMessage and Facetime will work if SMBIOS is updated
+  4. iMessage and Facetime will work if SMBIOS is updated (RMNE set as en0)
   5. Touchpad with ApplePS2SmartTouchpad.kext because PrefPane not displayed with VoodooPS2Controller.kext
 ## Things you might want to test
   1. NVRAM and PS2/EC debugging to save keyboard backlight level